xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 web scraper, an "essay grader," a comma separated value file manipulator, and a program that evaluated poetry for its measure of similarity to Byron.

-Our aim in this chapter is not so much to recapitulate that experience (we would not have the space to do it here, in any case) but to reveal some of the core principles that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities environment.
+Our aim in this chapter is not so much to recapitulate the experience of teaching (we would not have the space to do it here, in any case) but to reveal some of the core principles that went into making the course, to talk about the rationale behind our teaching philosophy, and, more broadly, to suggest an approach to teaching programming in the humanities environment.

 [^ln-titlelink]: "Human(s|ists)" is actually a regular expression, a way to search text for specified patterns.
 In this case it picks out anything